GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

 }
 ```

-### What Invenco Sends to GSTV once Media Files Associated with the Playlist Updates have been Verified at the Site
+### What Invenco Sends to GSTV once Media Files Associated with the Playlist Updates have been Verified in the Invenco Cloud
 ```javascript
 {
   "guid": String,